NuevoFoundation/workshops/content/english/java-datastructures/arraylists/intro.md

     }
 }
 ```
-If we wanted to get the first item of an arraylist, you would use the get() method along with the index number of the element like so:
+If we wanted to get the first item of an `ArrayList`, you would use the `get()` method along with the index number of the element like so:

 ```js javascript
 import java.util.ArrayList;